-On the other hand, some countries have what’s called a “customary” 13th and/or 14th-month salary that is given out at the discretion of the company.
+Some countries have what’s called a “customary” 13th and/or 14th-month salary that is given out at the discretion of the company.
 This extra salary is not legally required, and is thus considered a way to thank employees for their hard work and dedication throughout the year.
 In return, the company sees a high employee retention rate and a way to attract top talent.

-Since 13th and 14th month salaries are becoming more common in the global talent marketplace, employers who do not offer this benefit may find themselves at a competitive disadvantage.
+Since 13th– and 14th-month salaries are becoming more common in the global talent marketplace, employers who do not offer this benefit may find themselves at a competitive disadvantage.

-Most salaried employees with employment contracts are typically paid the 13th month salary, regardless of whether they receive direct payments or are hired via an Employer of Record (EOR) arrangement.
+Most salaried employees with employment contracts are typically paid the 13th-month salary, regardless of whether they receive direct payments or are hired via an Employer of Record (EOR) arrangement.
 Independent contractors and freelancers usually do not receive the 13th month's salary payment.

 The payout dates of the 13th and 14th salaries vary across countries.
-For example, in the Philippines, all employees under contract receive their 13th month bonus before the 24th of December.
-Most countries do not have a standard pay date for the 13th month's salary, and the date of the payment depends on the country's cultural norms and religious holidays (such as Christmas and Eid).
+This is because most countries don’t have a standard pay date for the 13th month's salary, and the date of the payment depends on the country's cultural norms and religious holidays (such as Christmas and Eid).

 With the rise of global remote work, there are so many opportunities to hire the best talent from anywhere in the world.
 To grow your team of international talent, you need a dependable partner to back you up who knows the nuances of each country’s employment laws.

 Remofirst is the most affordable Employer of Record with a presence in 150+ countries.
 We hire your full-time employees and/or contractors on your behalf so you don’t need to spend time and money setting up entities and studying local laws — let us do the paperwork so you can focus on managing your team.